teereks/telegraf-installer/accessory-configs/telegraf/liquorice/README.md

     ```

 - In that file you need to define values to the required variables.
 You can see the table of required environment variables here: [Required Environment Variables](#environment-variables).
-- Here is an exmple of how the environment variables file could look like, same file can be seen [here](telegraf):
+- Here is an example of how the environment variables could look like, same file can be seen [here](telegraf):

     ```bash
     HTTP_OUTPUT1_ALIAS="machine1"